-This issue includes chapters for Naruto, Bleach, One Piece, Toriko, World Trigger, Nisekoi: False Love, One-Punch Man, and eIDLIVE.
-In addition, this issue also includes the second chapter for Death Note as part of Weekly Shonen Jump‘s new “Jump Back” initiative.
-There’s also an excerpt from a 10-page interview with Masashi Kishimoto and Mitsutoshi Shimabukuro.
+This issue includes chapters for Takujo no Ageha: The Table Tennis of Ageha, Food Wars!, One Piece, Nisekoi: False Love, Bleach, Hi-Fi Cluster, Toriko, and World Trigger.
+In addition, this issue also includes the third chapter of Naruto as part of the “Jump Back” initiative, as well as an interview with Masashi Kishimoto and Kosuke Yahagi.

 For the series that carried over from previous issues I’ve read, I tried to put a little more focus in my write-ups about the progression of the story from the previous chapter.
 I will warn you that these write-ups will more than likely contain spoilers.

 I only started reading Weekly Shonen Jump back in late February/early March of 2014, which means there’s a number of series published in the magazine that I jumped in the middle of.
 Since then, I’ve been able to start reading older chapters of some of the titles, but I haven’t managed to do this for all of the titles yet.
 Because of this, there may be times I might inadvertently include incorrect information in the write-ups.
 If you see something in a write-up that’s incorrect due to my having not read earlier chapters of a series, please feel free to leave a comment and let me know.
 Not only can I correct the incorrect information in the write-up, it will also help provide information for me to have when reading future chapters of a series in Weekly Shonen Jump.

 Of course, you can always check out Weekly Shonen Jump for yourself by subscribing to the digital publication at VIZManga.com.